UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 5. The first time that you do this:
     1. Visit http://localhost:9090
     2. Login (default is minioadmin/minioadmin)
-    3. Create a new bucket called `desnz-her-portal-referrals`
+    3. Create a new bucket called `desnz-whlg-portal-referrals`

 ### GovUkDesignSystem